oracle-livelabs/oci/oci-apm-helidon/2-setup-helidon/setup-helidon.md

 	mvn -version
 	</copy>
 	```
-	If you do not have required version of Java, you can install GraalVM in the Cloud Shell to run Java 11, in the next Task.
+	If you do not have the required version of Java, you can install GraalVM in the Cloud Shell to run Java 11, in the next Task.

-  >NOTE: By default, OCI Free comes with Maven 3.5.0, which can be used to complete this lab.
+  >**Note:** By default, OCI Free comes with Maven 3.5.0, which can be used to complete this lab.
 If you wish to install a different version of Maven, you can download it from the following URL: [http://maven.apache.org/](http://maven.apache.org/)

 ## Task 2: Install Java